 Is top-down approach the best way to guarantee flexible and adaptable cities?

 These and other questions were addressed last June 17th during the second Hutopolis conference series -‘From policies to design’-, an event organized together with the Italian Institute of Culture that took place in the Italian Embassy of Beijing, China.

-Jiang Cen, team member of the Dashilar project in Beijing, explained some revitalization and preservation initiatives implemented in this area of the old city.
-The long term design operations have been started in 2013 with the support of Beijing Design Week.
+Jiang Cen, a team member of the Dashilar project in Beijing, explained some revitalization and preservation initiatives implemented in this area of the old city.
+The long-term design operations have been started in 2013 with the support of Beijing Design Week.